IBM/ibm-licensing-operator/README.md

 [...]
 ```

-If everything goes well You should see these pods:
+If everything goes well, you should see the following pods:

 ```console
 $ kubectl get pod -n $GLOBAL_CATALOG_NAMESPACE